dineshbhagat/spring-boot-web-jpa/README.md

 In bidirectional *one-to-many/many-to-one* relationship, the target side has a reference back to the source entity as well.

-The owning side of a `@OneToOne` assocation is the entity with the table containing the foreign key.
+The owning side of a `@OneToOne` association is the entity with the table containing the foreign key.

-The annotation `@OneToMany` is used on the side which has the collection reference(always the inverse side of a bidirectional assocation)
+The annotation `@OneToMany` is used on the side which has the collection reference(always the inverse side of a bidirectional association)
-The annotation `@ManyToOne` is used on the side which has the single-valued back reference(always the owning side of a bidirectional assocation)
+The annotation `@ManyToOne` is used on the side which has the single-valued back reference(always the owning side of a bidirectional association)
 We must use `'mappedBy'` element of the `@OneToMany` annotations to specify that the corresponding table will be the parent table.
 In other words the other side (which has `@ManyToOne`) will be the foreign-key table (child table).
 The value of `'mappedBy'` element should be the name of the `reference variable` used in the other class's back reference.